 Laura joined the Peak Performance team in 2007 and maintains a thriving private practice.
 Embracing a whole-body approach to wellness, Laura tailors a combination of techniques to each of her clients’ individual needs, focusing on their healing and swift return to homeostasis.

-Joe Uveges is a neuromuscular massage therapist who specializes in the spine and shoulders.
-More detailed bio soon to come!
+Joe Uveges is a long-time neuromuscular massage therapist who specializes in the spine, shoulders and myofascial release.
+He is also an amazing musician!